 Research at the Harvard Business School has shown that Emotional Intelligence (EQ) – the ability to manage our own emotions and connect to the emotions of others – counts for twice as much as IQ and technical skills combined in determining who will be successful in their career and in life.

 So how do you develop your emotional intelligence?
-For our New York Times bestselling book, Performing Under Pressure, the Institute for Health and Human Potential conducted a research study of 12,000 people globally to determine what the top 10% performers were doing differently from the rest.
+For our New York Times bestselling book, Performing Under Pressure, we conducted a research study of 12,000 people globally to determine what the top 10% performers were doing differently from the rest.

 We found these six behaviors most highly correlated with top 10% performers and those who were high in Emotional Intelligence: